-Negotiating with Investors: The Art and Science of Successful Investor
+Negotiating with Investors: The Art and Science of Negotiation

 Are you struggling to find investors for your business?
 Negotiating with investors is hard, not only for new startups but also for big companies.
 The process can be a bittersweet experience for everyone.
 Most people believe that negotiations are a battle of fighting for what you want.
 You’d either win the deal or go home with nothing.

 While it’s true that winning negotiations mean achieving the main goal, a successful investor negotiation should lead to incorporating terms and ideas from involved parties.
 But how do you achieve a successful negotiation?

 The Structure of Negotiating With Investors

 Negotiating with investors begins even before sitting down with them and pitching your project.
 It starts way before you contact the person and request a meeting.
 The negotiation structure is composed of three essential compositions: